CME Fund Regulations

 Furthermore, each of these techniques will leave you with a stronger clinical knowledge base and easy-to-log category 1 CME hours.

-It can be a challenge to combine all the major techniques in a single year.
-However, the years I implement two or three are always some of the most fun and important in my career.
+It can be a challenge, if not impossible, to combine all the major techniques in a single CME year.

 How Much Should Your CME Allowance Be?

 We’ve written a more detailed answer to this question in a new post.
 We are also conducting our own survey to get 2021 data on your CME allowances.
 If you participate, you can choose to receive early access to the results before they are published.